 NOTIFICATION OF INCIDENT/EVENTS:

-The CS Supervisor or his/her designee shall notify GPD of any incidents occurring on the Citrus College campus that need immediate action or response by police personnel.
+The CS Director or his/her designee shall notify GPD of any incidents occurring on the Citrus College campus that need immediate action or response by police personnel.
 CS will send Daily Crime Logs via email to the GPD Investigations Division Sergeant, upon request.

 In addition, CS will send notice of upcoming events that may impact traffic on neighboring streets, or create a heightened need for security in and around the campus, to the GPD Special Events Coordinator, or notify the Watch Commander at least two weeks in advance of the scheduled or anticipated event.
 If the information is not available two weeks prior to the event, CS will notify GPD immediately upon receiving the information.